Legal but Not Accessible: 5 Barriers to Abortion in Canada

 Addressing these barriers requires systemic changes to ensure equitable access to abortion care.
 This includes providing culturally competent healthcare, reducing logistical challenges, and building trust between marginalized communities and the healthcare system.

-Abortion being legal is critical, but true reproductive liberation demands that it also be accessible, affordable, and stigma-free.
+The decriminalization of abortion is critical, but true reproductive liberation demands that it also be accessible, affordable, and stigma-free.
 Barriers to abortion harm individuals and communities, forcing people to carry pregnancies they don’t want or can’t support.

 What Can You Do?